 Sea Pigs is little pigs with long legs that walk on all fours.
 Their backs are short and their ears are alert.
 They are grey in color and their skin is black on the underside.
-Sea Pigs easy to spot as they have big round eyes and a cute little tail.
+True facts about Sea Pigs easy to spot as they have big round eyes and a cute little tail.
 They are not a happy hound, but a happy little pig that love attention.

 Sea Pigs are members of the genus Cephalophores or known for being good divers.
 They are members of the squamata class of cephalopods.
 These cephalopods belong to the class Arthropoda, which includes crustaceans, mollusks and fish.
 Sea pigs belong to the Kingdom Animalia, the subkingdom being Charadriiformes, the metathesis, and the order Acrocanthoid.

 Sea Pigs is nocturnal in nature and they can be found in sea as well as on land.
 This species is fed primarily on fish and squids, although other omnivores and scavengers may feed on them as well.
 They have short memories but very vivid imaginations.
 They can speak human languages and are quite capable of mimicry.
 Here are 10 fun facts about sea pigs that you might like to know:

 Like many members of the squamata family, sea pigs have flaps of skin at the anus which serve to aid in buoyancy.
 However, unlike penguins and dolphins, they have no vocal cords.
 Instead, they “talk” to attract a mate by emitting distress calls.
 Male sea pigs will use these calls to urge females, to catch fish, or to ward off predators.